Estimated reading time: 3 minutes

 In some jurisdictions, the government may provide support measures such as tax incentives, performance guarantees, or tariff stabilization clauses to enhance bankability.

-Legal Framework and Government Role
+Legal Framework and Government Role of a Build–Own-Operate Contract

 The legal foundation of a B.O.O. project usually involves: